Caochris/SCOTIA/README.md

 - Required inputs:

-  adata, AnnData object with spatial data in adata.obsm['spatial'], coordinates in um.
+  adata, AnnData object with spatial coordinates stored in adata.obsm['spatial'] and coordinates in microns.

   lr_list: DataFrame/array of ligand-receptor pairs with 2 columns.